 Scholarship Opportunities through the Waynesboro and Chambersburg Hospital Auxiliary

-See applications for criteria, requirements, and scholarship deadlines.
+The auxiliaries provide various scholarship opportunities.
+See the applications for criteria, requirements, and deadlines.

 Maryland Space Grant Consortium

 Maryland Space Grant Consortium Scholarship opportunities are available for students majoring in Math, Science, Engineering, or Technology, which will lead to an aerospace related career.
 Please see the online application for all of the requirements including attending full-time.

 DC Tuition Assistance Grant (DC TAG)

 DC TAG provides up to $2,500 toward the difference between in-state and out-of-state tuition at 2 year public colleges for college bound District residents.
 Hagerstown Community College is on the list of participating colleges and universities.
 Applicants need to complete the DC OneApp, FAFSA, and DC OneApp required supporting documents yearly.

 The deadline to apply is June 30th.
 For more information and to apply, please visit the website.

 DE-DC-MD (Tri-State) Association of Student Financial Aid Administrators

 In 1992, the Executive Board of the DE-DC-MD Association of Student Financial Aid Administrators established a scholarship for students attending an eligible institution in Delaware, the District of Columbia and Maryland.
 The Board makes a $1,000 award to a student from each area.
 Financial aid directors nominate students on a need and merit basis, and the Awards Committee reviews the application.
 The scholarship recipients are announced in the spring.
 For more information or to download nomination forms, visit dedcmdasfaa.org.

 Breast Cancer Awareness - Cumberland Valley Scholarship Fund